 Orphanage tourism originated from an appetite to experience real life, and an increased ability to travel to more of the world, including developing countries.
 Most commonly, volunteers who want to work with orphaned children come from backgrounds of comparative

-According to charity Save The Children, the number of orphanages in some countries has increased, while the number of orphaned children has not.
+According to the charity Save The Children, the number of orphanages in some countries has increased, while the number of orphaned children has not.
 In Cambodia, for example, the number of residential care institutions has dramatically risen in the past 10 years, while the number of orphans has significantly reduced.

 “Well-intentioned tourists visit orphanages and donate money,” explains LearningService.info co-founder Daniela Papi-Thornton.
 “In direct response to these good intentions, an industry has formed to profit from vulnerable children.
 In many cases, the children are not orphans; they are taken from parents who have been sold a story that a better life awaits them in the city, where they will be given an education and be well cared for.
 At its very core, this amounts to child slavery, and travelers should avoid participating in it.”